Kid (Pretenders song): Charts

-Cover versions
+Well-known cover versions

 Everything but the Girl covered "Kid" on the US version of their 1985 album Love Not Money, with Tracey Thorn playing piano and singing solo vocal.
 Allmusic's Mason praised this as the best cover version of "Kid."
 However, fellow Allmusic critic William Ruhlmann claimed that adding the song to the US version did not enhance the album's appeal.

-Matthew Sweet and Susanna Hoffs covered "Kid" on their 2013 album Under the Covers, Vol. 3.
-Joyce Manor also released a cover of the song as the b-side of a 2017 7-inch single.

-Hybrid recorded a version called "Kid 2000" for their Wider Angle album (an expanded version of Wide Angle), featuring re-recorded vocals by Chrissie Hynde.

-Tanya Donelly recorded a version of the song on her 2020 album of covers with the Parkington Sisters.